QuickRecon/DiveCANHead/STM32/Jobs.md

 - SS disconnect reconnect causes restart with disabled analog cell
 - Remove infinite timeouts on flag waits
 - Statically allocate task stacks and queues

+    Avoid complex flow constructs, such as goto and recursion All loops must have fixed bounds (this prevents runaway code) Avoid heap memory allocation
+    Restrict functions to a single printed page
+    Use a minimum of two runtime assertions per function Restrict the scope of data to the smallest possible Check the return value of all nonvoid functions, or cast to void to indicate the return value is useless Use the preprocessor sparingly
+    Limit pointer use to a single dereference, and do not use function pointers Compile with all possible warnings active; all warnings should then be addressed before the release of the software